 What is supervised visitation?

-There must also be an opportunity for you to phase out of supervised visitation and into traditional, parent-child visitation.
+You must also be an opportunity to phase out of supervised visitation and into traditional, parent-child visitation.
 This process is possible through goal-oriented achievement.
 It could be that a goal for your family is to limit interactions that result in angry interactions between you and your child.
 Maybe a goal would be to have you refrain from using vulgar or offensive language.
 Some parents threaten their children when attempting to discipline them.
 Whatever the case may be for your family.
 Assume that you will be judged according to these types of goals.

 It is not uncommon for a child to need a break during visitation periods with a parent.
-If your circumstances involved violence or less than ideal circumstances then your child may feel fatigued at a certain point during visitation.
+If your circumstances involved violence or less than ideal circumstances, then your child may feel fatigued at a certain point during visitation.
 These visitation sessions can be emotionally draining in the same way that a long therapy session may be for an adult.
 You should anticipate that this may happen with your child.
 Children feel emotions just as readily as adults but do not have the maturity to process those emotions.
-Remember to not place adult expectations upon your child.
+Remember not to place adult expectations upon your child.

 Who may act as a visitation session monitor for your family?

 While supervised visitation is not the norm in a CPS case, it may be determined that it is in the best interests of your child.
 A person acting as the monitor for your child may be selected by CPS or by you and CPS as a team.
 The monitor will need to be someone who can identify potential sources of conflict in your relationship with your child.
 Any behavior that could threaten your child's safety needs to be identified quickly in these sessions.
 CPS will work with you to minimize the possibility that these behaviors come up in visitation sessions.